 EF Core - Add range and save, for 1,000,000 users: 21,605 ms

 There's an awesome library called EF Core Bulk Extensions that we can use to squeeze out more performance.
-You can do a lot more than bulk inserts with this library, so I recommend exploring it.
+You can do a lot more than bulk inserts with this library, so it's worth exploring.
 This library is open source, and has a community license if you meet the free usage criteria.
 Check the licensing section for more details.

 using var context = new ApplicationDbContext();